kyleliang919/GatedDeltaNet/README.md

 ### 4️⃣ The dataloader in this repository is designed for SlimPajama-672B, but your models were trained on FineWeb-Edu.
 Why is that, and should I expect similar results?

-For pretraining, we followed the original [Samba](https://github.com/microsoft/Samba) repository and included the **SlimPajama-672B** dataloader to maintain consistency.
+For the code release, we used the original [Samba](https://github.com/microsoft/Samba) repository and included the **SlimPajama-672B** dataloader to maintain consistency.

 Our experiments confirm that **SlimPajama-672B produces similar results and trends** to those reported in our paper.
 You can expect comparable performance.